apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>enabled specifies whether to sync the backup progress.
-If enabled,
+<p>Determines if the backup progress should be synchronized.
+If set to true,
-a sidecar container will be created to sync the backup progress to the Backup CR status.</p>
+a sidecar container will be instantiated to synchronize the backup progress with the Backup Custom Resource (CR) status.</p>
 </td>
 </tr>
 <tr>